-Customize the following chart to include only the factors that are the most relevant to you in selecting a job (one or several of your ICP values, location, salary, benefits, job responsibilities, family factors, company mission).
+Customize the chart below to include only the factors that are the most relevant to you in selecting a job (one or several of your ICP exercise values, location, salary, benefits, job responsibilities, family factors, company mission).

 - Assign a weight to each factor.
 (Percentages are your choice, but weights must total 100 percent). - Rate each job offer based on these factors, using a rating scale of 1 (low) to 5 (high).
 For example, if a company is in the exact city in which you'd like to live, assign it a 5.
-If it's in a place that's not your favorite but would still be acceptable, assign it a 3. - To compute the company's score for each factor, multiply the company's rating on each factor by the assigned weight. - Add the total scores for each company (maximum score = 5.0) to assess your offers.
+If it's in a place that's not your favorite but would still be acceptable, assign it a 3.

+- Multiply the company's rating on each factor by the assigned weight. - Add the total scores for each company (maximum score = 5.0) to assess your offers.